supamonkey2000/chat-program/README.md

 3. Implement remote server management
 4. Detect if client has been inactive for too long, then request a kick

-\* *There are currently NO plans the develop an iOS app.
+\* *There are currently NO plans to develop an iOS app.
 If an iOS developer is interested in developing one based around my server, feel free to contact me via a Pull request.*